-1.1.
-Local governing body
+1.1 Governing Body

-- to ensure the school has effective policies and procedures in place for the recruitment of staff and volunteers in accordance with the DfE guidance and legal requirements; - to monitor compliance with the above policies.
+- To ensure the school has effective policies and procedures in place for the recruitment of staff and volunteers in accordance with the DfE guidance and legal requirements; - To monitor compliance with the above policies.

-1.2.
-Headteacher/SMT/recruiting managers
+1.2 Headteacher/SLT/Recruiting Managers

-- to ensure the school operates safe recruitment practices and makes sure appropriate checks are carried out on all staff and volunteers;; - to monitor contractor and agency compliance with this document; - to promote the safeguarding of children and young people at every stage of the recruitment process.
+- To ensure safe recruitment practices are followed and make sure appropriate checks are carried out on all staff and volunteers. - To monitor contractor and agency compliance with this document. - To promote the safeguarding of children and young people at every stage of the recruitment process.